davidfrantz/force/docs/source/history/vdev.rst

   * Stefan Ernst fixed a bug when ``-n`` was given as first option.

+  * Stefan Ernst added an option ``-l``, which checks against logs from *FORCE L2PS*, and only downloads images that weren't processed already.

 * **FORCE L2PS**

   * new program: force-level2-report